Good Night (The Simpsons)

 "Good Night" (also known as "Good Night Simpsons") is the first of the forty-eight Simpsons shorts and the second segment of the third episode of The Tracey Ullman Shows first season.
-It originally aired on Fox in the United States on April 19, 1987, and was the first appearance of the Simpson family – Homer, Marge, Bart, Lisa, and Maggie – on television.
+It originally aired on Fox in the USA on April 19, 1987, and was the first appearance of the Simpson family – Homer, Marge, Bart, Lisa, and Maggie – on television.
 After three seasons on Tracey Ullman's show, the shorts were adapted into the animated show The Simpsons.
 "Good Night" has since been aired on the show in the episode "The Simpsons 138th Episode Spectacular" (in its entirety), along with several other Ullman shorts, and is one of the few shorts to ever be released on DVD, in the Season 1 DVD set.

 Plot

 Homer and Marge say goodnight to their children, but all does not go according to plan.
 Bart tries to ask about the mind, but is left contemplating it as he does not get a proper answer.
 Lisa fears that bed bugs will eat her after hearing Marge say "Don't let the bed bugs bite".
 Maggie is terrified by the lyrics of "Rock-a-bye Baby".
 Ultimately, all three children decide to sleep in their parents' bed.